mblarsen/vue-browser-acl/README.md

 ### String flavor

-Verb and subject is combined in a string like `create Post` or `edit post` which makes up the value of the directive.
+Verb and object is combined in a string like `create Post` or `edit post` which makes up the value of the directive.

 ```vue